-What Happens If I am Hurt in an Accident?
+"What Happens If I am Hurt in an Accident?"

-At Goldberg Noone, we represent people who have been seriously hurt in an accident through no fault of their own.
-Their lives, and those of their loved ones, have been completely torn apart by the careless or negligent actions of someone else.
-After such a devastating crash, our clients are left with countless questions about getting on with their lives.
-There are almost always huge medical bills, costs relating to continuing medical care and rehabilitative treatment, repairing or replacing their vehicle, and myriad other concerns.
+Unfortunately, while home to a beautiful natural landscape, Southwest Florida can be a dangerous place when it comes to motor vehicle accidents.
+At Goldberg Noone Abraham, we represent people who have been seriously hurt in an accident through no fault of their own.
+Their lives, and those of their loved ones, have been deeply affected by the careless or negligent actions of another.
+After such a devastating event, our clients are left with countless questions about how to move forward with their lives.
+Folks are often straddled with huge medical bills, costs relating to their continuing medical care and rehabilitative treatment, possibly repairing, or replacing their vehicle, and myriad other concerns.

-WHAT DO I DO IMMEDIATELY AFTER A CRASH?
+"WHAT DO I DO IMMEDIATELY AFTER A CRASH?"

-DO I MOVE MY CAR BEFORE THE POLICE ARRIVE?
+"DO I MOVE MY CAR BEFORE THE POLICE ARRIVE?"

-DO I NEED TO COLLECT INFORMATION FROM OTHER DRIVERS?
+"DO I NEED TO COLLECT INFORMATION FROM OTHER DRIVERS?"

-SHOULD I CONTACT MY INSURANCE COMPANY, OR THE OTHER DRIVER'S INSURANCE COMPANY?
+"SHOULD I CONTACT MY INSURANCE COMPANY, OR THE OTHER DRIVER'S INSURANCE COMPANY?"

 When it comes to dealing with any insurance company after a crash – especially one in which there were serious injuries – you may be in for an unbelievable hassle.
 Prior to getting too far down that road, we suggest you contact us for a free initial consultation to review the facts of your accident.
 It should come as no shock to learn that no matter if it is your insurance company or that of the other driver, they will do everything in their power to pay out as little as possible on your claim, or maybe even deny it completely.
 Insurance companies have entire teams of lawyers and claims investigators whose sole job is to keep as much money as possible in their pockets.
 You can expect to deal with endless requests for making a recorded statement, provide accident reports and a host of other related documents in an effort to support your claim, and it is not an easy process.
 Don't make the mistake of taking this on by yourself – give us a call and allow us to help.

-DO I PROVIDE A RECORDED STATEMENT TO AN INSURANCE COMPANY?
+"DO I PROVIDE A RECORDED STATEMENT TO AN INSURANCE COMPANY?"

-WHAT DO I DO IF I GET A TRAFFIC CITATION?
+"WHAT DO I DO IF I GET A TRAFFIC CITATION?"

-The law enforcement agency investigating a crash will generally issue a citation to one or more of the driver’s involved, after they complete their investigation at the scene.
-You, and one or more of the other drivers involved, could be cited for a civil infraction, or a criminal citation may be issued for more serious offenses, like DUI or reckless driving.
-In cases like those, or those crash cases that involve serious bodily injury, we strongly recommend you seek the legal counsel of Goldberg Noone’s experienced personal injury attorneys.
+The law enforcement agency investigating a crash will generally issue a citation to at least one of the drivers involved, after they complete their investigation at the scene.
+You, and any other drivers involved, could be cited for a civil infraction, or a criminal citation may be issued for more serious offenses, such as DUI or reckless driving.
+In cases like those, or crash cases that involve serious bodily injury, we strongly recommend you seek the legal counsel of Goldberg Noone Abraham's experienced Personal Injury attorneys.

-WHAT IF THE OTHER DRIVER HAS NO CAR INSURANCE?
+"WHAT IF THE OTHER DRIVER HAS NO CAR INSURANCE?"

-If you are seriously hurt in a crash, you will be facing a number of financial hardships, including all the medical costs related to your injuries.
+If you are seriously hurt in a crash, you will be facing several financial hardships, including the medical costs related to your injuries.
 Even if the other parties that were found to be responsible for your injuries have no auto insurance, there may still be an opportunity to receive compensation for your losses and injuries.
 Our personal injury attorneys analyze each specific case to determine every legal course of action to protect your rights, and to help you obtain the compensation that you deserve.

 If you are awarded compensation by a settlement or by a jury trial against a party that had no car insurance, the Department of Motor Vehicles will suspend the driver's license and registration of the at-fault party until the entire judgement has been paid.

-DO I NEED TO LOOK FOR MEDICAL TREATMENT FOR MY INJURIES RIGHT AWAY?
+"DO I NEED TO LOOK FOR MEDICAL TREATMENT FOR MY INJURIES RIGHT AWAY?"

-Florida law states that those seeking PIP medical benefit compensation only have 14 days from the date of the accident to seek medical treatment for their injuries.
+Florida law states that those seeking Personal Injury Protection (PIP) medical benefit compensation only have 14 days from the date of the accident to seek medical treatment for their injuries.
 You will lose the ability to use your PIP coverage if you do not see the appropriate medical provider within that time frame, even though you paid for the coverage.
-There are now restrictions that restrict exactly what type of medical practitioner can diagnose you as having an “emergency medical condition”.
-Most notably, in order for you to be eligible to receive your full $10,000 in PIP benefits, an emergency medical condition can only be diagnosed by an MD, a DO, an ARNP (Advanced Registered Nurse Practitioner), or PA (Physician's Assistant) or dentist.
+There are now restrictions that define exactly what type of medical practitioner can diagnose you as having an “emergency medical condition”.
+Most notably, for you to be eligible to receive your full $10,000 in PIP benefits, an emergency medical condition can only be diagnosed by an MD, a DO, an ARNP (Advanced Registered Nurse Practitioner), PA (Physician's Assistant) or dentist.
 The 2013 PIP Law does not allow a chiropractic physician to render such diagnosis to qualify you for the full $10,000 in PIP benefits.
 If massage therapy is recommended or if acupuncture is sought to treat your injuries, PIP will no longer pay for these treatments.

-IF I FILE A CLAIM WITH MY INSURANCE COMPANY, WILL MY RATES GO UP?
+"IF I FILE A CLAIM WITH MY INSURANCE COMPANY, WILL MY RATES GO UP?"

 Florida has laws regarding what is called “comparative negligence” in personal injury lawsuits.
 That means there is a chance that an insurance company – either yours or that of the other party – will not find an individual 100% responsible for the crash and resulting bodily injury.
-In some cases, it can be determined that there is more than one party at fault, and will divide the negligence into what they feel is an equitable split.
+In some cases, it can be determined that there is more than one party at fault and will divide the negligence into what they feel is an equitable split.

 However, if it is proven that you were in no way responsible for the cause of the accident, an insurance company is bound by ordinances set forth by the Florida Office of Insurance Regulation to not raise your premium costs.

-I WAS IN AN ACCIDENT OVER A YEAR AGO – CAN I STILL GET HELP?
+"I WAS IN AN ACCIDENT OVER A YEAR AGO – CAN I STILL GET HELP?"

-In Florida, there are Statutes of Limitations regarding how long a person has to file a claim for damages and personal injury.
+In Florida, there are Statutes of Limitations regarding how long a person can file a claim for damages and personal injury.
 Generally, you have 4 years from the date of the accident to file a civil lawsuit against another party.
 In cases of wrongful death fatalities, the Statute is just 2 years.
 The key is to seek medical evaluation and treatment, along with accurate legal advice from one of our personal injury attorneys, as soon as possible following a crash.
 This is your best choice of action to best protect your legal rights.

 After a serious accident, time can become a blur and the months can go by fast.
 Contacting one of our personal injury attorneys immediately after the incident is critical to getting financial compensation for your injuries.